ppak10-archives/node-template/README.md

     npm login
     ```
 2. Make sure that you have updated the package corresponding values in the `package.json` file.
-    * The `name` parameter is how npm will reference your package when installing.
     ```
     {
       "name": "replace-me-with-your-repository-name",